-The Russian River Valley AVA shares predominant and defining characteristics with Sebastopol Hills, such as fog intrusion, the "coastal cool" climate, the Russian River watershed, and the prevalence of Goldridge Fine Sandy Loam soil.
+The Russian River Valley AVA shares predominant and defining characteristics with Sebastopol Hills, such as fog intrusion, the "coastal cool" climate, the Russian River watershed, and the presence of Goldridge Fine Sandy Loam soil.
 Because of these similarities, the proposed Sebastopol Hills AVA should continue to be contained within the Russian River Valley AVA.
-However, there are notable distinguishing features as well, such as the topography of Sebastopol Hills' undulating hillsides, the cooler, "coastal cool" climate, heavier fog intrusion, and almost exclusive Goldridge, Sebastopol, and Cotati, Fine Sandy Loam soil series derived from the WGF.
-These distinguishing features, and the other distinguishing features referenced herein, sufficiently distinguish Sebastopol Hills from the Russian River Valley AVA so as to support the granting of this petition to establish a new Sebastopol Hills AVA.
+However, there are notable distinguishing features as well (as detailed in Section 5.0 Distinguishing Features), such as the topography of Sebastopol Hills' undulating hillsides, the cooler, "coastal cool" climate, heavier fog intrusion, and almost exclusive Goldridge, Sebastopol, and Cotati, Fine Sandy Loam soil series derived from the WGF.
+These distinctions, and the other distinguishing features referenced herein, sufficiently set Sebastopol Hills apart from the Russian River Valley AVA to support the granting of this petition to establish a new Sebastopol Hills AVA.

-6.3.2 Green Valley of Russian River Valley AVA
+6.3.5 Green Valley of the Russian River Valley AVA

-The TTB formally recognized Sonoma County Green Valley ("Green Valley") on November 21, 1983.59 (T.D.
+The TTB formally recognized Sonoma County Green Valley ("Green Valley") on November 21, 1983.77 (T.D.
 ATF-161).
-On March 23, 2007, an amendment to the Green Valley AVA was approved, which formally changed the name from Sonoma County Green Valley to Green Valley of Russian River Valley to prevent consumer confusion between competing northern California "Green Valley" AVAs.60 The Green Valley of Russian River Valley consists of about 32,000 acres, of which approximately 19,00061 acres are devoted to grapes.62
+On March 23, 2007, an amendment to the Green Valley AVA was approved, which formally changed the name from Sonoma County Green Valley to Green Valley of the Russian River Valley to prevent consumer confusion between competing northern California "Green Valley" AVAs.78 The Green Valley of the Russian River Valley consists of about 32,000 acres, of which approximately 19,00079 acres are devoted to grapes.80

-In the original Green Valley AVA petition, the historical significance of Green Valley is described as follows: "This beautiful Valley is on a creek of the same name which flows north into the Russian River and lies west of the Santa Rosa Plains."63 While this quote is the only historical evidence of Green Valley cited in its petition, this quote appears in the following historical documents: Atlas of Sonoma County, Thos.
-H. Thompson, 1887; The History of Sonoma County, Tom Gregory, Historic Record Company, Los Angeles, California, 1911; and The History of Sonoma County, Ernest Latimer, Finley, Press Democrat Publishing Company, Santa Rosa, California, 1937.64
+In the original Green Valley AVA petition, the historical significance of Green Valley is described as follows: "This beautiful Valley is on a creek of the same name which flows north into the Russian River and lies west of the Santa Rosa Plains."
+While this quotation is the only historical evidence of Green Valley cited in its petition, this quotation appears in the following historical documents: Atlas of Sonoma County, Thos.
+H. Thompson, 1887; The History of Sonoma County, Tom Gregory, Historic Record Company, Los Angeles, California, 1911; and The History of Sonoma County, Ernest Latimer, Finley, Press Democrat Publishing Company, Santa Rosa, California, 1937.82